Finite- and Large- Sample Inference for Model and Coefficients in High-dimensional Linear Regression with Repro Samples: Construction of a level- Model Confidence Set

-for any $\tau' \in {\cal T}$.
+for any $\tau' \in {\cal M}$.
 Note that, when given $(\*w, \tau)$, we can use the model equation (\ref{eq:fake_data}) to generate many copies of $\*Y_{\btheta}$ by repeated draws from $\*U$.
-The conditional probability mass function in (\ref{eq:ptilde}) can be obtained by a Monte-Carlo method.
+Therefore we can obtain the conditional probability mass function in (\ref{eq:ptilde}) through a Monte-Carlo method.